Princess Mabel of Orange-Nassau

 Princess Mabel of Orange-Nassau (Mabel Martine Wisse Smit; born Mabel Martine Los, 11 August 1968), more commonly known as Mabel van Oranje, is a Dutch humanitarian and the widow of Prince Friso and sister-in-law of King Willem-Alexander of the Netherlands.
-She spends her time in human rights activities such as co-founding War Child Netherlands, the European Council on Foreign Relations, and Girls Not Brides: The Global Partnership to End Child Marriage.
+She spends her time in human rights activities, such as co-founding War Child Netherlands, the European Council on Foreign Relations, and Girls Not Brides: The Global Partnership to End Child Marriage.

-She served as the first Chief Executive Officer of The Elders, a grouping founded by Nelson Mandela and chaired by Kofi Annan.
+She served as the first chief executive officer of The Elders, a grouping founded by Nelson Mandela and chaired by Kofi Annan.

 In 2005, the World Economic Forum recognised her as a Young Global Leader.
 Van Oranje is an advisor to several non-profits, including the Coalition for the International Criminal Court, the Malala Fund, Crisis Action and the Open Society Foundations.

 Early life and education

 She was born Mabel Martine Los in Pijnacker, the Netherlands.
 Her parents were Hendrik Cornelis Los (27 April 1944 – 18 February 1978) and his wife Florence Malde Gijsberdina Kooman (b.
 1944).
-When she was 9 years old, Mabel's father died as a result of a drowning incident after trying to save his neighbor, who fell into a hole in the ice while skating.
+When she was nine years old, Mabel's father died as a result of a drowning incident after trying to save his neighbor, who fell into a hole in the ice while skating.
 In 1984, her mother remarried to Rabobank executive Peter Wisse Smit (15 October 1939 – 11 November 2000), whereupon Mabel and her younger sister, Nicoline (1970–2023), took their stepfather's surname.
 Princess Mabel also has a younger half-sister, Eveline Wisse Smit (b.
 1982).

 She grew up in the Gooi region in the central Netherlands.
-After attending her secondary education at the Gemeentelijk Gymnasium Hilversum, she studied at the University of Amsterdam, where she graduated cum laude with a master's degree in economics and political science in 1993.
-During her studies she also completed internships at the United Nations, Shell, ABN AMRO and the Ministry of Foreign Affairs.
+After receiving her secondary education at the Gemeentelijk Gymnasium Hilversum, she studied at the University of Amsterdam, where she graduated cum laude with a master's degree in economics and political science in 1993.
+During her studies, she also completed internships at the United Nations, Shell, ABN AMRO and the Ministry of Foreign Affairs.
 In addition to Dutch, she speaks fluent English, Spanish and French.

 During her university years, she showed special interest in human rights situations around the world, and later specialised in Balkan diplomacy and international relations.
-In 1995 she was present at the peace conference in Dayton, Ohio.
+In 1995, she was present at the peace conference in Dayton, Ohio.